philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 As it turns out, there was a solution, and it was possible all along!
 I just wasn't looking hard enough.

 In this article, I'll explain the solution, walk you through how I got there, and talk about the browser bugs I discovered along the way.
-I'll also make some recommendations for how write more cross-browser-compatible flexbox code in the future.
+I'll also make some recommendations for how to write more cross-browser-compatible flexbox code in the future.

 ## So what are the bugs?